FP

 Toxic bias in the Javascript community

 Having been in the Javascript community for a while I’ve witnessed the building momentum towards a Functional Programming (FP) style.
-I think Javascript and FP are great but there is perhaps a miss-guided favor or emphasis put on FP as something superior.
+I think Javascript and FP are great but there is perhaps a misguided favor or emphasis put on FP as something superior.
 The React community help perpetuate this with the introduction of hooks, moving away from class based components (favoring functions) and libraries like Redux all employing bits of FP.

 Read more →